Leoleonmiel/TrigPractice/README.md

 - a vector constrained to the circle
 - the angle it forms with the horizontal axis
 - cosine and sine projections
-- a tangent line derived from the vector direction
+- a tangent line derived from the vector direction  = geometric tengent and not triogonemtric tengent
 - determinants for signed orientation
 # Implementation
 - **C++20**